pillarjs/path-to-regexp/Readme.md

 // keys = [{ name: 'bar', prefix: '/', delimiter: '/', optional: false, repeat: false, pattern: '[^\\/]+?' }]
 ```

+**Please note:** The `RegExp` returned by `path-to-regexp` is intended for use with pathnames or hostnames.
+It can not handle the query strings or fragments of a URL.

 ### Parameters

 The path string can be used to define parameters and populate the keys.